Yaashia-G/Yaashia-G.github.io/_publications/Hypersampled_Mpc.md

     </div>
 </div>
 <div class="caption">
-   _Left_: Comparison of the position, velocity, and input trajectories for the three MPC schemes subject to an additive disturbance on the input. _Right_: The computation time for the three schemes with noise, compared to the sampling time ts = 0.02.
+   Left: Comparison of the position, velocity, and input trajectories for the three MPC schemes subject to an additive disturbance on the input.
+Right: The computation time for the three schemes with noise, compared to the sampling time ts = 0.02.
 HMPC is the only scheme that consistently satisfies the real-time requirements.
 </div>
 The disadvantage of MPC1 becomes apparent by examining the computation time required to solve the underlying OCP.
 As shown, the time required to solve